NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

   brackets as variables, which can lead to errors.

 - `'''...'''` Everything between triplicated single quotes will be ignored by snakemake.
-This will prevent variable expansions, so use this to comment out code, etc.
+This should prevent variable expansions, so use this to comment out code, etc.

 ## The configure files

-It is convenient to define variables, including external input data, in a configure file.
+It is convenient to define input variables, including external input data, in a configure file, instead of hard-coding them in the Snakfile.
 There are two variants of config files.

 ### _Standard_ configure files in yaml or json format

 The _standard_ configure files can be in yaml-format or json format.
-An advantage of the yaml format is that it is quite similar to the directive syntax in snakemake; however, a really annoying drawback is that indentations _must be as spaces and not as ASCII tab-characters_.
-Many, but not all, text editors handles this correctly, however, i.e., when you hit the tab-key it will insert a sequence of spaces instead of the ASCII tab character (I use emacs with a yaml mode; atom is quite nice and at least have a function for converting tabs to spaces).
-The json format is more strongly typed; it uses brackets and commas instead of indentations and requires all strings to be quoted; also, it does not support comments.
+An advantage of the yaml format is that it is quite similar to the directive syntax in snakemake; a really annoying drawback is that indentations _must be as spaces and not as ASCII tab-characters_.
+However, many (but not all) text editors handles this `tabs-as-spaces` requirement quite well; that is, when you hit the tab-key it will insert a sequence of spaces instead of the ASCII tab character ([Atom](https://github.com/atom/atom]) is quite easy, free, multi-platform editor that can handle this issue).
+The json format is more strongly typed; it uses brackets and commas instead of indentations and requires all strings to be quoted; also, it does not ¨ support comments.

 - yaml example